bishaldhimal4444/Cloud_Cost_Optimization_WhiteNotes/Networking/README.md

 - Optimize costs by removing unused VPN resources.
 - Delete VPN connections if they were provisioned and have no associated tunnels.
 - Evaluate carefully if they are used for DR.

+### 10. Amazon Route53
+Amazon Route 53 is a highly available and scalable Domain Name System (DNS) web service.
+Route 53 connects user requests to internet applications running on AWS or on-premises.

+##### Amazon Route 53 Optimization Techniques
+- Implement caching in DNS clients.
+- Use Alias record when possible.
+- Review the use of latency-based record sets.
+- Leverage AWS Resource Access Manager (RAM) sharing.

+Resolver endpoints can be one of the biggest expenses within Route 53 when you have many accounts.
+Considerations when merging Route 53 Resolver endpoints:

+- You need resolver endpoints in each region that you use.
+- Consider usage of current endpoints and the impact on service quotas for resolver endpoints.
+Specifically, the queries per second per IP address in an endpoint.
+- Look at the metrics for Route 53 Resolver endpoints.
+- Identify common resolver rules and share those across accounts to reduce the need for endpoints in each account and on each VPC.
+- Leverage AWS Organizations for sharing resolver rules.

+### Note's: